 When crisis strikes, World Jewish Relief launches emergency appeals to raise funds and provide relevant assistance to those most in need.
 Some of our refugee crisis response includes:

-2018 Ethiopian Refugees.
-400,000 litres of clean water supplied to Ethiopian refugees displaced by conflict in Northern Kenya.
+2018 Ethiopian Refugees We supplied 400,000 litres of clean water to Ethiopian refugees displaced by conflict in Northern Kenya.

-2017 South Sudanese Refugees.
-600 South Sudanese refugee women and adolescent girls in Northern Uganda assisted with psychological and small business support.
+2017 South Sudanese Refugees We assisted 600 South Sudanese refugee women and adolescent girls in Northern Uganda with psychological and small business support.